arcestia/atprotoblog/README.md

 # ATProtoBlog - A Modern Blog Built with AT Protocol

+> ⚠️ **ARCHIVED / NOT MAINTAINED**
+>
+> This repository is no longer actively maintained and is published here for reference purposes only.
+> The active codebase for this blog has moved.
+Please visit the new repository at: **[https://github.com/Skiddle-ID/skiddle.id](https://github.com/Skiddle-ID/skiddle.id)**

 A modern, responsive blog that pulls posts from your PDS (Personal Data Server) using the `com.whtwnd.blog.entry` lexicon, with support for local markdown posts.

 ```ts